FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Proposed Method

 \section{Proposed Method}

 In this section we introduce our end-to-end GTT pipeline, which closely follows that of \cite{wiggins2019guitar} and \cite{cwitkowitz2022data}.
+These works introduce convolutional neural network (CNN) based models and techniques for estimating tablature at the frame-level.
 We highlight key differences as well as the novelties of our approach, and discuss our methodology for estimating continuous-valued pitch contours by string and fret.